groovy-tutorial/groovy-tutorial/manuscript/08/08_08_ClassMembers.md

  provide a method that isn't bound to an instance or when we want a field/property that is used across instances.
 This is where _class methods_ and _class variables_ are utilised.

+So, when to use class methods and variables?
+There's a number of answers to this but the following three are the main ones:

+When a single property is best shared across all instances : This is often the case with configuration properties

+When a method isn't really specific to an instance
+: The method sits nicely with the class's concepts but doesn't need to relate directly to each instance

+When the class is really just a library of methods and constants : Sometimes you just need a set of utility methods

+It's important to note a few things about class methods:

+* They can't access `this` as there's no underlying instance
+* They can't use instance (member) variables

 Declaring a field/property or method as static is easy: you just prepend the `static` modifier.
 Lets look at an example:

 {lang=groovy}
 <<[A brief example of class methods and variables](code/08/08/static.groovy)